hunterwerlla/second-crack/DESIGN.md

 This is a document to collect thoughts about architecture/languages/features.
 Primarially it's for figuring out what would actually be an improvement in the space.

+## improvements over Artisan
+- Artisan contains one giant main.py file.
+While it is being broken up currently, it is still over 55k lines, pychram refuses to even syntax highlight it without manual config changes
+- Artisan was built up over time leading to duplication.
+For example, adding a device requires at least 4 changes in main.py
+- Artisan has no tests which makes it hard to change
+- Artisan has good usage and good feautres, but seems to be scary for developers to contribute to
+- Using a client/server architecture means the frontend can be accessed on any web connected device, and means it has a good seperation of layers
+  - Of course, this comes with all of the downsides of client/server architecture including possible code duplication, communication issues, and increased resource usage when run on one device
+- **Personally** I find python hard to work with for large projects, type checking is important for not having type issues at runtime.
+This is especially compounded when the amount of features and devices supported is high.

 ## General architecture

 Proposal: Program will follow a multiple process architecture to take advantage of the advantages